DigitalPublishingToolkit/TOD15-Online-Courtship/md/06_Pino_Dating_or_Escaping.md

 abroad if he has no real interest, because phone calls are very expensive”.[^6_Pino_Dating_or_Escaping_23]

-The Cuban condition -mainly its technological dimension and the difficult Internet access- becomes this way a source of safety, at least in the opinion of the subjects.
+The Cuban condition - mainly its technological dimension and the difficult Internet access- becomes this way a source of safety, at least in the opinion of the subjects.
 But, while some individuals make public their private data, other ones even prefer not to publish his/her